hilsonn/darren1998s.github.io/sps_workshops/Visualisation_In_Python.md

 | 6  | 5.4           | 3.9          | 1.7           | 0.4          | setosa   |

-The next step in exploring datasets is to know and understand what the different variables are referring to, such as Sepal Length, Sepal Width, Petal Lengths and Petal Width!
+The next step in exploring datasets is to know and understand what the dif.ferent variables are referring to, such as Sepal Length, Sepal Width, Petal Lengths and Petal Width!

 ### Optional Information
 The dataset numbers are all in centimeters (cm), and the different variables should look foreign to people not well versed in plant morphology.
 Luckily for us, since this is a well-known dataset, the internet has graphics explaining what they are.